Posts

 1. Classification of Oil Tubing

 Oil Tubing is divided into Non-Upsetted Oil Tubing (NU), External Upsetted Oil Tubing (EU), and Integral Joint (IJ) Oil Tubing.
-NU oil tubing means that the end of the tubing is of normal thickness and directly turns the thread and brings the couplings.
-Upsetted tubing means that the ends of both tubes are externally Upsetted, then threaded and coupled.
-Integral Joint tubing means that one end of the tube is Upsetted with external threads and the other end is Upsetted with internal threads and connected directly without couplings.
+NU oil tubing means that the end of the tubing is of average thickness, directly turns the thread, and brings the couplings.
+Upsetted tubing implies that the ends of both tubes are externally Upsetted, then threaded and coupled.
+Integral Joint tubing means that one end of the tube is Upset with external threads, and the other is Upset with internal threads connected directly without couplings.

 2. Function of Oil Tubing